bigjosh/AutomaTiles/README.md

 # AutomaTiles

+###FORK
+This bigjosh fork aims to improve the robustness of the IR communications using the same PCB by substituting some different parts and modifying the software.

+###Overview

 Read [here](GamePlatform.md) to learn about how to think of AutomaTiles as a game platform

 AutomaTiles presents a new way to interact with cellular automata.
 In a physical form, each tile can be manipulated, and progresses based on an external metronome or user input.
 The same intimate knowledge a movie editor has with a film is shared with computation, as the user can control the speed at which the system evolves and handle individuals as they respond to input.